 Day 2: Prague of Kings and Nobles

 This morning we'll hop on a local tram to take us across the Vltava River and up the hill to the most massive castle complex in continental Europe: Prague Castle.
 We'll tour the impressive Old Royal Palace, St. George's Basilica and St. Vitus Cathedral.
-To see for ourselves whether Prague really is home to the best beers in Europe, we'll walk to a nearby monastery's brewery for a refreshing mug and free time for lunch, then meander through delightful hidden gardens back down to the Old Town, where you'll be free for the evening.
+To see for ourselves whether Prague really is home to the best beers in Europe, we'll walk to a nearby monastery's brewery for a refreshing mug and lunch together.
+Then we'll meander through delightful hidden gardens back down to the Old Town, where you'll be free for the evening.
+No bus.
 Walking: strenuous.

 Day 3: Jewish and Art Nouveau Prague